Skip to main content

 What is the difference between telemedicine and telehealth?

-The Health Resources and Services Administration's (HRSA) Office for the Advancement of Telehealth (OAT) defines telehealth as:
+The Health Resources and Services Administration's Office for the Advancement of Telehealth defines telehealth as:

-“using electronic information and telecommunications technologies to support long-distance clinical healthcare, patient and professional health-related education, public health, and health administration.”
+“the use of electronic information and telecommunications technologies to support long-distance clinical healthcare, patient and professional health-related education, health administration, and public health.”

 “Telehealth is different from telemedicine because it refers to a broader scope of remote healthcare services than telemedicine.
 While telemedicine refers specifically to remote clinical services, telehealth can refer to remote non-clinical services, such as provider training, administrative meetings, and continuing medical education, in addition to clinical services.”